oasysai/oasysdb/.github/ISSUE_TEMPLATE/do_chore.md

 ### Context

-Why ist this chore beneficial for the project and its community?
+Why is this chore beneficial for the project and its community?